-Don’t panic yet – there are plenty of simple, less worrying explanations, too.
-Let’s take a look at what it could be.
+Don’t panic yet – there are plenty of simple, less worrying explanations for your cat’s sneezing.
+Let’s take a look at what these could be.

-Cats, just like us, will sneeze when there’s a tickle or an itch in their nostrils.
-Sometimes they’ll react to dust with a sneeze or two, or cigarette smoke, or large amounts of pollen in the air.
-Sometimes household cleaners, especially those with strong chemical scents will summon a prompt achew!
-While a sneeze or two is as normal as an appetite for mice, it’s not so clear-cut when your cat is sneezing over and over, repetitively for long periods of time.
+While a sneeze or two on occasion is as normal as an appetite for mice, it’s not so clear-cut when your cat is sneezing over and over, repetitively for long periods of time.